-The Edit module has 19 tools that are accessible via the Tool Well on the left side of the screen.
+The Edit module has 20 tools that are accessible via the Tool Well on the left side of the screen.
 Some tools-Crop, Transform, Super Select AI, and View-are self-contained within the tool icons.
 Others-Mask, Retouch, and Liquify-are nested within a tool group and are accessible via the Tool Options bar at the top of the screen when you click on one of those tool icons.

 - Crop Tool: Trims an image to your desired size or ratio.
+Also supports genenerative expansion via ON1's Local Gen Al technology.
 Shortcut key: C - Transform (Move) Tool: Moves and changes the size and rotation of your layer.
 Shortcut key: V - Super Select Al Tool: Lets you select regions in an image by clicking on them and then applies Effects filters or local adjustments automatically to those regions.
 Shortcut key: K - Masking Brush (Mask group): Mask large similar areas quickly.
 (Includes Perfect Brush option.)
 Shortcut key: B - Gradient Mask (Mask group): Applies a selective gradient as a mask in any filter (or to the entire stack).
 Shortcut key: M - Quick Mask Al Brush (Mask group): Similar in operation to the Super Select Al tool, this tool generates masks by clicking on regions in a photo.
-Shortcut key: W - Quick Mask Brush (Mask group): Create high-quality masks with only a few strokes as guidance.
-Shortcut key: Command-Option-Shift W (Mac); Control-alt-Shift W (Windows) - Line Mask Tool (Mask group): Create masks using straight lines, with the capability to add curves and adjust mask points on the fly.
-Shortcut key: Shift-P
+Shortcut key: W